tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 2. Given an initial investment of `$20,000`, what is the expected return in dollars at the `10th`, `50th`, and `90th` percentiles?

-3. Given the current projected annual income from the Plaid analysis, will a `4%` withdrawal rate meet or exceed that value at the `10th` percentile?
-Note: This is basically determining if retirement income is equivalent to current income.
+3. Given the current projected annual income from the Plaid analysis, will a `4%` withdrawal rate meet or exceed that value at the `10th` percentile? *Note:* This is basically determining if retirement income is equivalent to current income.

 4. How would a `50%` increase in the initial investment amount affect the `4%` retirement withdrawal?
 In other words, what happens if the initial investment had been bigger?

-5. (Optional Challenge) Use the Monte Carlo data and calculate the cumulative returns at the `5%`, `50%`, and `95%` quartiles and plot this data as a line chart to see how the cumulative returns change over the life of the investment.
+5. **Optional Challenge:** Use the Monte Carlo data and calculate the cumulative returns at the `5%`, `50%`, and `95%` quartiles and plot this data as a line chart to see how the cumulative returns change over the life of the investment.

     ![projected-returns.png](Images/projected-returns.png)